Bofner/Benkyo-Fighter/README.md

 Not all of these are necessary, but I found them to all be incredibly useful.

+You'll also need to run an emulator in order to test your programs.
+I suggest Emulicious, as it has an incredible debugging feature that I could not have done without. (https://emulicious.net/).

+And in order to get your emulator working with VS Code, you'll need to create a task.
+I've supplied the task.json file that I use for compiling my code, and it includes a a task for the TI-83 Calculator, as well as a Gameboy Color task that uses a different assembler all together called RGBDS.
+All we need to worry about is the SMS task.
+The task relies on the buildSMS.bat file, which I've also supplied in this repository.
+Your path may be different from mine, so it may need some adjustment.

 Feel free to reach out to me with any questions at a.bofner@gmail.com